16 Mar iQ Protect

 How to Enable iQ Protect Trigger Notifications:

 How to enable virtual terminal notifications when a velocity rule is triggered:

-• If the “Trigger Notifications” checkbox is selected on each individual iQ Protect rule, the merchant will receive an error notification if a velocity rule is triggered
+• If the “Trigger Notifications” checkbox is selected on each individual iQ Protect rule, the merchant will receive an error message if a velocity rule is triggered

 How to Enable the Trigger Notifications per Rule: